GENERAL INFORMATION: 503-823-4000

 The engineering geologist’s area of responsibility shall include, but need not be limited to, professional inspection and approval of the adequacy of natural ground for receiving fills and the stability of cut slopes with respect to geological matters, and the need for subdrains or other ground water drainage devices.
-He shall report his findings to the soil engineer and the civil engineer for engineering analysis.
+The engineering geologist shall report the findings to the soil engineer and the civil engineer for engineering analysis.

 The Director shall inspect the project at the various stages of work requiring approval and at more frequent intervals necessary to determine that adequate control is being exercised by the professional consultants.

 D. Regular grading requirements.
 The Director may require inspection and testing by an approved testing agency.
 The testing agency’s responsibility shall include, but need not be limited to, approval concerning the inspection of cleared areas and benches to receive fill, and the compaction of fills.
 When the Director has cause to believe that geological factors may be involved the grading operation will be required to conform to “engineered grading” requirements.